 - Direct financial recompense to Local Authorities through the Emergency Hardship Fund, either for additional expenditure incurred in the provision of services or for loss of income from reduced or closed income generating services.
 These grants are principal in nature. - Formula based grant funding to Local Authorities for recognised financial strain such as reduced Council Tax collection and one-off grants to support Education catch up activities.
 These grants are principal in nature. - Grants or reliefs to third parties, such as isolating citizens or businesses unable to operate due to COVID19 restrictions, where the Authority is deemed to have acted as an agent on behalf of Welsh Government.
 These grants are agency in nature.

-The value of these additional funding streams is highly material, as summarised in the following tables:
+The value of these additional funding streams is highly material and are summarised in the Grant Income Note 6.37.